pS3ud0RAnD0m/gladius/README.md

 An interactive shell for common Kali Linux tasks

 ## Warning
-This app is alpha, so beware.
+This app is Alpha, so beware.
 I'll be making significant changes between now and the Beta release, April 2014.

 ## Install
 ### Git Install